Intro-Quantitative-Geology/Python-and-NumPy-I/Lesson/Python-and-NumPy-I.md

     ```
 This, obviously, can be useful.

+7. We can also use *index slicing* to separate our data into different variables to make it easier to work with.

+    ```python
+    >>> Latitude = data[:,1]
+    >>> print(Latitude)
+    array([ 50.17 ,  45.775,  42.17 , ..., -73.45 , -64.15 , -62.02 ])
+    ```
+For many data files, this is a nice way to interact with only the data of your own interest.

-7. It is common to need to create your own arrays not from a data file, but to make a variable that has a range from one value to another.
+8. It is common to need to create your own arrays not from a data file, but to make a variable that has a range from one value to another.
 If we wanted to calculate the `sin()` of a variable `x` at 10 points from zero to 2 * pi, we could do the following.

     ```python
     >>> x = np.linspace(0., 2 * np.pi, 10)